abdolence/slack-morphism/site/docs/docs/index.md

 Slack Morphism core library intentionally avoid dependencies to any additional Web-frameworks, so you free to use any framework you're familiar with.
-Slack Morphism doesn't have any dependencies to any particular HTTP client library either and uses [sttp library](https://github.com/softwaremill/sttp) to give you choice of options.
+Slack Morphism doesn't have any dependencies to any particular HTTP client library either and uses [sttp library](https://github.com/softwaremill/sttp) to give you choice.

 However, it would be an incomplete solution to provide you only core components, and for a quick start, there is a [full-featured giter8 template and example](https://github.com/abdolence/slack-morphism-akka-http.g8)